A delicious and very easy salmon dinner to make in the air fryer and topped with fresh pineapple salsa. A special meal any day of the week.

 If I know fish is on our menu I always pick up at least one lime, lemon, and orange to go along with the pineapple.
 I always buy the fresh cubed pineapple in the farmers market.
 This makes the prep so much easier.
 Most often I have lemons and oranges, but just in case I have a senior moment I buy one of each.

 When I make air fryer baked salmon recipe with pineapple salsa I always like to add a marinade to the salmon before I bake it.
-Using lemon and lime juice with the pineapple give that tropical flavor I look for and also depends on how grampy feels that day.
-Often lime juice, a light oil, salt and pepper – whatever I find in the fridge.
+Using lemon and lime juice with the pineapple gives it that tropical flavor I enjoy.

 The simple basic 3 ingredient pineapple salsa has chopped tomato, chopped orange slices, lime juice and mint or whatever your favorite herb may be.
 A little salt and pepper and this is sooooooo good with the salmon.